Kim Jong Un: Early life

-Most analysts agree that Kim Jong Un attended Kim Il Sung University, a leading officer-training school in Pyongyang, from 2002 to 2007.
+Most analysts agree that Kim Jong Un attended Kim Il Sung University in Pyongyang from 2002 to 2007.
 Kim obtained two degrees, one in physics at Kim Il Sung University and another as an Army officer at the Kim Il Sung Military University.

 In late February 2018, Reuters reported that Kim and his father had used forged passports—supposedly issued by Brazil and dated 26 February 1996—to apply for visas in various countries.
 Both 10-year passports carry a stamp saying "Embassy of Brazil in Prague".
 Kim Jong Un's passport records the name "Josef Pwag" and a date of birth of 1 February 1983.

-For many years, only one confirmed photograph of him was known to exist outside North Korea, apparently taken in the mid-1990s, when he was eleven.
+For many years, only one confirmed photograph of Kim was known to exist outside North Korea, apparently taken in the mid-1990s, when he was eleven.
 Occasionally, other supposed images of him surfaced but were often disputed.
-It was only in June 2010, shortly before he was given official posts and publicly introduced to the North Korean people, that more pictures were released of Kim, taken when he was attending school in Switzerland.
+In June 2010, shortly before he was given official posts and publicly introduced to the North Korean people, more pictures were released, taken when he was attending school in Switzerland.
 The first official image of him as an adult was a group photograph released on 30 September 2010, at the end of the party conference that effectively anointed him, in which he is seated in the front row, two places from his father.
 This was followed by newsreel footage of him attending the conference.